kmcgonigle/iris-keyboard-layout/README.md

 I write code for a living, and also often type in Japanese, so this mapping will be geared towards my specific needs.

 ## Layers
-0. Basic QWERTY, with Backspace in Colemak position
+0. DEFAULT 				Basic QWERTY, with Backspace in Colemak position
-1. (Toggle) Workman Layout (Colemak alternative)
+1. Toggle WORKMAN 		Workman Layout (Colemak alternative)
-2. (Toggle) Numpad, Backlight Settings, and Arrow Keys; Planning to add some Unicode emoji to this layer as well
+2. Toggle NUM 			Numpad, Arrow and Mouse keys
-3. (Momentary) Brackets, Hyphens, etc, plus audio controls, copy/paste, function keys, and Japanese toggle.
+3. Momentary UTIL 		Brackets, Hyphens, etc, plus audio controls, copy/paste, function keys, and Japanese toggle
+4. Toggle EMOJI			Dedicated emoji layer!
+Slack codes and pure unicode emoji
+5. Momentary ADJUST		Layer used to switch between layers; also backlight (per-key LED) and underglow (RGB) light controls, and a Reset button

 ## Notes
 Feel free to fork this and use as you wish!
 Happy building!